-Over the next three years, the effectiveness of this trial will be assessed annually and methods will be adjusted accordingly (DELWP, pers. comm.).
+The effectiveness of the trial has been assessed annually, with methods adjusted accordingly (DELWP, pers. comm.).
 The OBPRT will also annually assess the results from the trial and compare this with results from other management trials so the most effective population management strategies can be identified across the entire recovery program (DELWP, pers. comm.).
 The program has the potential to expand in the following years to include delivering OBP mainland habitat condition monitoring at some key sites.
 This would enable the identification of environmental drivers of habitat change and measure the effectiveness of habitat management (DELWP, pers. comm.).

-As of January 2018, at least three of these released birds have failed to migrate and have been regularly observed in the vicinity of the release site (WTP).
-All three birds have been observed foraging on abundant introduced weed species (Carpet Weed (Galenia pubescens); Wimmera Rye-grass (Lolium rigidum) and Buck's-horn Plantain (Plantago coronopus); Curled Dock (Rumex crispus); Giant Mustard (Rapistrum rugosum); Toowoomba Canary-grass (Phalaris aquaticus)).
+As of January 2018, at least two of these released birds have failed to migrate and have been regularly observed around the release site (WTP).
+Both birds have been observed foraging on abundant introduced weeds (Carpet Weed (Galenia pubescens); Wimmera Rye-grass (Lolium rigidum); Buck's-horn Plantain (Plantago coronopus); Curled Dock (Rumex crispus); Giant Mustard (Rapistrum rugosum); and Toowoomba Canary-grass (Phalaris aquaticus)).

-At the end of the 2017/18 breeding season, the captive-bred adult male OBPs which were released at Melaleuca at the beginning of the breeding season will be re-captured and released in Victoria through assisted migration (refer to section 11.3) as part of the second year of the Mainland Release Trial Program.
+At the end of the 2017/18 breeding season, the captive-bred adult male OBPs which were released at Melaleuca at the beginning of the breeding season will be re-captured and released in Victoria through assisted migration (refer to Section 11.3) as part of the second year of the Mainland Release Trial Program.